slamora/brackets-wiki/Performance-Tests-Procedure.md

 Sprint DoD has a task for logging performance tests results.
 We have a small set of performance tests that run within the unit test window.
 Eventually these tests will be automated.
 For now, here are the instructions for logging the sprint performance results:

 1. Confirm you have edit access to [Brackets Performance Tests](https://docs.google.com/spreadsheet/ccc?key=0Aras0diokeHxdEc5RGtOeVI0V0xGU3FPUXBuX3ZYTlE#gid=0).
 If not, ask @jasonsanjose.
-2. Get the performance laptop (get key from Peter Flynn's desk)
+2. Get the performance laptop (get key from @pflynn's desk)
 3. Uninstall any existing Brackets
 4. Install Brackets and use ``tools\setup_for_hacking``
 5. Run Brackets